 A pair of Georg Jensen Parallel or Relief pattern salad or vegetable servers, in the Parallel pattern, also called Relief # 25 pattern.
 They are a lovely classic Art Deco shape, with rectangular handles with serrated edge design, and the rare additional of 2 circular "wings" midway up the handle.
 Both have clear hallmarks, the GJ in rectangle makers mark (used between 1933 and 1944) above "Sterling Denmark".
 The fork also has additional London import marks for 1936, and the G.J Ld makers mark used by the London Jensen shop.
 The parallel pattern is interesting most of the smaller items have no "wings", a few of the larger serving items have scroll "wings" , the circular "wings" present here appear to be the rarest addition to the pattern.
 The pattern was designed in 1931 by Oscar Gundlach-Pedersen, a famous Danish architect who designed a number of important buildings.
 He was born in 1886, he served as Georg Jensen's last apprentice in 1911, he later returned to the Georg Jensen firm as Manager and Artistic D...

-A set of 6 sterling silver Arts & Crafts salt or condiment spoons, made by Kurt Jobst circa 1950.
-The spoons have spiral design finials, round bowls and hand hammered "square" handles, they are a pleasure to hold and use.
+A set of 6 sterling silver Arts & Crafts teaspoons, made by Kurt Jobst circa 1950.
+The spoons have spiral design finials, which were described by Nadine Gordimer as "chamelon tail spoons", source the book "Kurst Jobst, Goldsmith, Silversmith, Art Metal Worker", 1979, page 46, a book we highly recommend.
+The spoons also have round bowls and hand hammered "square" handles, they are a pleasure to hold and use.
 They are great quality, each individually made by hand by a master craftsman.
+The same book depicts these spoons in 3 different sizes (page 40), the smallest probably for salt, the medium teaspoons and the largest probably for condiments (these spoons are the medium size).
 All 6 spoons have clear hallmarks, and include his trademark "unicorn" KJ mark, along with "Jobst, Sterling and .925" marks.
 Jobst was born in Austria in 1905, he served his apprenticeship in Hanau, Germany, his influence was the Bauhaus movement.
-He emigrated with his family in 1936 from Austria to South Africa to escape Hitler, and became one of Johannesburg's leading silversmiths.
-He was commissioned by the South African Government to make the official wedding present for Queen Elizabeth in 1947 (a silver box with diamond necklace), he also made silver for Ernest Oppenheimer (cigar box, bowls and dishes).
-He died in a car crash in 1971 aged 66, in 1977 a book of his work was published.
-Nadine Gordimer (Nobel Pri...
+He emigrated with his family in 1936 from Austria to South Africa to escape Hitler, and be...

 A rare sterling silver cooks measuring spoon, we have not encountered one of these before.
 The spoon has the traditional measuring spoon shape, with circular spherical bowl and long flat handle.
 The spoon has an interesting triple rat-tail joining the bowl to the handle.
 The hallmarks are on the front of the spoon, and are well struck, they could not be better.
 The detail on the sterling lion passant and London town mark leopards head is fantastic, please see the photographs.